 About us

-We develop innovative products and processes to build a sustainable and profitable biorefining industry in Australia.
+Our goal is to assist you to develop innovative products and processes to build a sustainable and profitable biorefining industry in Australia.
 Our team engage in projects and consulting activities with industry as part of our everyday business.

 We aim to increase the uptake of renewable bioproduct technologies, circular economy operations and distributed manufacturing in Australia by developing innovative, commercially viable products and processes.

 We want to know your challenges so we can assemble the right team to move your project forward.
-To arrange a consultation, please contact brf@qut.edu.au
+To arrange a consultation, contact brf@qut.edu.au

 Our facilities